-Join Greg Sowell for an in-depth discussion in this video Terminating a Cat 5 cable, part of Foundations of Networking: Network Media (LANs).
+Join Greg Sowell for an in-depth discussion in this video Terminating a Cat 5 cable, part of Networking Foundations: Network Media (LANs).

 - Terminating a Cat 5 cable is a common task for most network engineers.
 Mastering this process is essential.
 Over time, crimping will become second nature, and a handy tool in your networking career.
 Using the right tool for the job can really make or break the process.
 The first tool you absolutely must have is a cable crimper.
 Crimpers attach the mod plug to the wires inside of a cable by compressing the metal pins on the connector onto the wires.
 When it comes to crimpers I prefer ratchet crimpers.
 Without the ratcheting action I never quite know if I'll squeeze enough or if I squeeze too hard and crush the connector.